« The Song of God—Volume 1, chapters 1-6

 In the minds of those who are too attached to sense enjoyment and material opulence, and who are bewildered by such things, the resolute determination for devotional service to the Supreme Lord does not take place.

-Verse 45: trai-guṇya-viṣayā vedā, nistrai-guṇyo bhavārjuna
+Text 45: trai-guṇya-viṣayā vedā, nistrai-guṇyo bhavārjuna

 nirdvandvo nitya-sattva-stho, niryoga-kṣema ātmavān